 The technical documentation must include the following information:

-classification of the device as well as per specific NB requirements.
-For example, Class C
+The specific content requirements for technical documentation may vary depending on the classification of the device as well as per specific NB requirements.
+For example, Class C and D devices will require more extensive performance requirements than Class A and B devices.

-By ensuring that their technical documentation meets the requirements of the EU IVDR,
+By ensuring that their technical documentation meets the requirements of the EU IVDR, manufacturers can help to protect patient safety and facilitate the timely and efficient market authorization of their IVD devices.

-The EU IVDR requires that performance studies for medical devices are conducted safely,
+The EU IVDR requires that performance studies for medical devices are conducted safely, ethically, and under realistic conditions to ensure the device’s effectiveness and safety for both user and patients.

 The IVDR has significantly increased regulatory oversight for IVDs in the EU.
-To ensure
+To ensure device safety and efficacy, manufacturers must conduct rigorous performance studies.

 Performance studies are crucial for ensuring the safety and efficacy of IVDs.
 By adhering to the IVDR and international standards, manufacturers can successfully navigate the regulatory landscape and bring innovative products to market.